neptune-mutual-blue/protocol/docs/AccessControlLibV1.md

 ### mustBeCoverManager

-Reverts if the sender is not the contract or protocol admin.
+Reverts if the sender is not the cover manager.

 ```js
 function mustBeCoverManager(IStore s) public view